 - What type of individual potential will be most useful for the greater good of the organization?

 Asking yourself these questions will help you to hone in on some common themes and hopefully define your company values.
 If you're still struggling to define your organizational values, check out our detailed guide on Creating Organizational Values.

 The third tab of the strategic plan template will help you to create the focus areas of your company.
 Focus Areas are the foundation stones of your strategy.
 They expand on your Vision Statement and start to create some structure around how to actually get your organization to achieve its goals.
 We usually recommend anywhere between 3-6 focus areas, any more and it will become difficult to focus on all of them.

 When creating your strategic focus areas we advise to keep 4 rules in mind-

-Conversely, it might be tempting to add specific targets or metrics to your Focus Areas – avoid this.
+- No metrics - Conversely, it might be tempting to add specific targets or metrics to your Focus Areas, avoid this.
 Metrics will absolutely come into play for your plan, but not at this stage.
 Keep things high level for now, but still, outcome focused.

 If you'd like to view a detailed guide on focus areas, be sure to check out Creating Strategic Focus Areas

 Strategic Objectives are the high level statements that outline what exactly you want to achieve, with a clearly stated deadline.
 It differs from a Focus Area - in that it is specific in what you want to achieve, has a deadline attached and once completed will be replaced by another, different objective.
 In other words, it is something that can be tangibly achieved.
 Your strategic objectives should be attached and contribute to achieving at least one of your Strategic Focus Areas.